AI Assistant Help

 3. Populate the configuration file with the details of your agent.
 You can add multiple agents if needed.
 The configuration must follow this format:

-• agent_servers – the top-level object that contains all configured agents.
-Each key inside this object is the display name of the agent as it will appear in AI Chat.
+• agent_servers – top-level object that contains all configured agents.
+Each key inside this object is the display name of the agent as it appears in AI Chat.

-• command – the path to the agent executable.
+• command – path to the agent executable.
 AI Assistant launches this file as a subprocess.

-• args – an array of command-line arguments passed to the agent when it starts.
+• args – array of command-line arguments passed to the agent when it starts.

-• env – a collection of environment variables set for the agent process.
+• env – collection of environment variables set for the agent process.

-Once the configuration is complete, the agent becomes available for selection in AI chat.
+Once you complete the configuration, the agent becomes available for selection in AI Chat.
 Added agents are indicated by the icon.

 Added ACP Agents in AI Chat

-4. To use the agent, enter a prompt and send it.
+To use the configured agent, select it in the list, enter a prompt, and send it.

 Collect ACP logs